januarharianto/respR/README.md

 <!-- badges: end -->

-# Welcome

-`respR` is an R package that provides a structural, reproducible workflow for the processing and analysis of respirometry data.
+`respR` is a package for `R` that provides a structural, reproducible workflow for the processing and analysis of respirometry data.
-While the focus of our package is on aquatic respirometry, `respR` is largely unitless and so can process linear relationships in any time-series data, such as oxygen flux or photosynthesis.
+While the focus of the package is on aquatic respirometry, `respR` is largely unitless and so can process, explore, and determine rates from any respirometry data, and indeed linear relationships in any time-series data.

-[**This site**](https://januarharianto.github.io/respR/articles/respR.html) can show you how to get started, and has a range of vignettes covering the fuctionality of the package and example analyses for different respirometry experiment types.
+Use `respR` to:

+- Automatically **import** raw data from various oxygen sensing equipment
+- Rapidly **inspect** data for common issues before analysis
+- **Explore** and **visualise** timeseries data
+- Perform **multiple regression analysis** on linear segments of data manually or automatically to calculate rates
+- **Adjust** rates for background oxygen consumption or production
+- **Convert** rates to any common unit of oxygen consumption or production
+- **Export** results quickly for reporting

+A particular highlight of the package is the `auto_rate()` function.
+This uses machine learning (kernel density estimation) to *automatically* identify linear regions of data, that is regions where oxygen uptake or production rates are stable and consistent.
+This allows rates to be extracted in a statistically objective manner.
+See `vignette("auto_rate")` for more details.

 The package has also been [**peer reviewed and published**](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13162) in *Methods in Ecology and Evolution*.
 Please cite this publication if you use `respR` in your published work.
-If you don't have the space, or feel you haven't used it enough to justify citing it, not a problem at all, but please do [**let us know**](mailto:nicholascarey@gmail.com) anyway.
-We would like to keep track of studies which have found it useful, and we will help publicise your research.
+If you don't have the space, or feel you haven't used it enough to justify a citation, not a problem, but please do [**let us know**](mailto:nicholascarey@gmail.com) anyway.
+We would like to keep track of studies which have found `respR` useful, and we can help publicise your research, and add to the list [**here**]() of papers which have used it.

+We also have a [**Twitter account**](https://twitter.com/respR_pkg).
+Please follow for latest news and regular updates from the world of respirometry!

 ## Installation
 `respR` will be submitted soon to CRAN.
 For now, use the `devtools` package to install the latest stable version: